wazuh/wazuh-documentation/source/gcp/prerequisites/index.rst

 .. meta::
   :description: Learn how to install and configure the Wazuh module to monitor Google Cloud services.

-This module requires dependencies in order to work, and also the right credentials in order to access to the services.
+This module requires dependencies to work, and also the right credentials in order to access to the services.
 Take a look at the elements of this section before proceeding.

 .. toctree::
   :maxdepth: 1

-  pubsub
+  dependencies
   credentials
-  dependencies
+  pubsub
   considerations